LIDC Activities

 We are glad to inform you that the questions to be discussed during the London congress are as follows :

-• Question A: What progress has been made, and is still to be made, in the compensation for harm caused by any infringement of competition law ?
+• Question A: What progress has been made, and is still to be made, in ensuring effective redress for harm resulting from infringements of competition law?

 • Question B: How should we approach copycat packaging ?